-Brands can expect the same success with flash sales that they see with product drops because, again, flash sales are targeted to customer segments most likely to make a purchase.
+Brands can expect the same success with flash sales that they see with product drops.
+Again, flash sales are targeted to customer segments most likely to make a purchase.
 Flash sales can be targeted at segments that typically purchase sale or discount items or at full-price paying superfans that are enticed by a collector’s bundle.

-No matter the audience for a flash sale, brands still need to make sure they have the infrastructure in place to handle order volume and velocity.
+No matter the audience for a flash sale, brands must ensure they have the infrastructure to handle order volume and velocity.

 Kidults are responsible for one-fourth of all toy sales annually.
-Toy and game brands have tremendous opportunity to reach these super-fans with more and targeted promotions that tap into the naturally occurring FOMO and exclusivity.
+Toy and game brands have tremendous opportunity to reach these super-fans.
+They can deploy more and targeted promotions that tap into the naturally occurring FOMO and exclusivity.
 But brands need to be both strategic and prepared to handle a high number of online orders that come in quickly.
 Offering the right product and an exceptional experience will keep kidults engaged and coming back for more.

 ESW helps the world’s best-loved brands reach their customers with localised experiences that build loyalty and increase revenue.
 Contact us to find out how your brand can reach global customers in less time.
 Let us increase your speed to market and speed to revenue.